-The Smallholder Performance Measurement Community of Practice brought together companies, development and research organizations, lenders, and certification organizations to share cases and lessons and to develop consensus on a common approach to and share learning on smallholder performance measurement.
+The Smallholder Performance Measurement Community of Practice brought together companies, development and research organizations, lenders and certification organizations to share cases and lessons and to develop consensus on a common approach to and share learning on smallholder performance measurement.

-Specific activities of the community of practice included:
+Specific activities included:

-- Development of the framework called A Shared Approach to Smallholder Performance Measurement; and,
+- Development of the framework called A Shared Approach to Smallholder Performance Measurement;

-- Fieldwork to test indicators and metrics.
+- Fieldwork to test indicators and metrics;

 - Creation of the Living Income Community of Practice, co-hosted with GIZ and ISEAL.

 The community of practice was made up of nearly 70 organizations, and was led by a core Steering Committee from the following organizations:

 Defining, Calculating and Using Living Income Benchmarks in Agricultural Commodities